 2.7.4 Photocell (PC)

-Controller should be in the day mode of operation when performing this test.
+Controller should be in the daymode of operation when performing this test.
 Check status of operation.
-Turn switch SW1 on (or) cover the photocell and operation status should change state.
-After test, turn switch SW1 to the normal operating position.
+Turn SW1 on (or) cover the photocell and operation status should change state.
+After test, turn SW1 to normal operating position.